 Targeting specific audiences or regions

-For most territories, hosting a webinar just before and after lunch works well — about 11 am or 2 pm.
-There is no indication that this will change as a result of the widespread remote working but, again, keep an eye on your website analytics to see if there have been any shifts in user behaviour, and adapt accordingly.
+For most territories, hosting a webinar just before and after lunch works well around 11am or 2pm.
+There is no indication that this will change as a result of the widespread remote working.
+Keep an eye on your website analytics to see if there have been any shifts in user behaviour to adapt accordingly.

 Targeting a global audience

 Things start to get a little more complicated here.
-The very nature of time zones means that you can’t please everyone, so we recommend firstly prioritising your core target audience, and secondly, taking the necessary steps to limit the disadvantage of not being able to attend in real-time, thus making your event more appealing to all.
+The very nature of time zones means that you can’t please everyone.
+We recommend firstly prioritising your core target audience, and secondly, taking the necessary steps to limit the disadvantage of not being able to attend in real-time, thus making your event more appealing to all.

-If you’re offering live chats as a networking channel for attendees during your virtual event, keep them live or move them into some kind of forum, where those unable to attend can catch up on the conversation and contribute as appropriate in an ongoing discussion.
+If you’re offering live chats as a networking channel for attendees during your virtual event, keep them live or move them into some kind of forum.
+Those unable to attend can catch up on the conversation and contribute as appropriate in an ongoing discussion.
 And for all-day virtual experiences, plan the schedule so that keynotes and the most appealing activities are at the most popular times, ensuring you can capitalise on these incentives.

 Follow the data

 Ultimately, don’t rely on your assumptions about what works best with your audience.
-To help you choose the best day and time for your virtual event, check out your Google Analytics to find out when users most frequently visit your site and interact with your content.
+Want help choosing the best time to hold a virtual event?
+Check out your Google Analytics to find out when users most frequently visit your site and interact with your content.
 That’s probably when you can expect them to tune in to your webinar.

-Whether you’re looking to build pipeline or simply boost engagement with your customers during this challenging time, the day and time you choose can make or break a successful webinar.
-No matter what you choose, it’s important to adapt your timings to the behaviour of your audience, so always check your analytics as a first step.
-As we know from our agile marketing methodology, the only way to improve your results is to test, learn and build, ensuring a brighter future once this crisis has passed.
-For more content on Covid-19, check out our recent blog posts including the ultimate working-from-home survival guide and Staying healthy in the wake of Covid-19.
+Are you looking to a build pipeline or simply boost engagement with your customers during this challenging time?
+The day and time you choose can make or break a successful webinar when choosing the best time to hold a virtual event.
+No matter what you choose, it’s important to adapt your timings to the behaviour of your audience.
+It’s important to always check your analytics as a first step.
+Our agile marketing methodology has shown the only way to improve your results is to test, learn and build, ensuring a brighter future once this crisis has passed.
+Interested in more content on Covid-19?
+Check out our recent blog posts including the ultimate working-from-home survival guide and Staying healthy in the wake of Covid-19.